nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Have the LurchEditor ignore all edit actions that pertain only to the interior of the cursor.
-This way it can flash indefinitely without any listeners being notified, nor the undo/redo stack growing.
     * Add a CSS class that gives a blue background, for use on the cursor selection.
     * Add to the cursor placement routine a parameter for whether